sbose78/helm-charts/alpha/argocd-dev-branch/templates/README.md

 ```

-4. Find the deployed Ingress/Route by doing an `oc get route argocd'
+4. Find the deployed Ingress/Route by doing an `oc get route argocd`

 ```
 oc get routes